eyecantell/applydir/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
 `applydir` is a Python command-line tool that automates the application of LLM-generated code changes to a codebase.
 It processes changes specified in a JSON format, supporting actions like line replacements, file creation, and deletion.
-Changes are applied directly to the codebase—use Git or other version control tools (e.g., via planned `vibedir` integration) for tracking and reverting.
+Changes are applied directly to the codebase - use Git or other version control tools (e.g., via planned `vibedir` integration) for tracking and reverting.
 Designed to integrate with `prepdir` (for logging and configuration) and eventually `vibedir` (for LLM communication, Git integration, and linting), `applydir` validates and applies changes with robust error handling, fuzzy matching for reliability, and resolvable file paths.

 ## Features
 - **Supported Actions**: